About

 Mac MacLachlan photo

-Mac MacLachlan is the Clinical Lead for the National Clinical Programme for People with Disability (NCPD) in the HSE (Irish Health Service) and Professor of Psychology and Social Inclusion in Maynooth where he is co-Director of the ALL Institute.
+Mac MacLachlan is a Professor of Psychology and Social Inclusion in Maynooth where he is co-Director of the ALL Institute.
 He has experience as a lecturer, researcher, clinician, organisational consultant and policy advisor; in Europe, Africa and Asia; with governments, civil society, industry and United Nations agencies.

 Contact us: